coreybutler/fenix/README.md

 I'm currently working on the next version of Fenix & would love your [feedback](https://coreybutler.typeform.com/to/Vk0v2x)!

-**We're hoping to have a preview release in the next week or two (around 9/26-10/4).
+**We're hoping to have a preview release in the next week or two (around mid-October).
 If you want to try out the new version before it hits the street, make sure you're signed up for the mailing list at the very bottom of [fenixwebserver.com](http://fenixwebserver.com).**

 [![Tweet This!][1.1] Share This!][1]
 [1.1]: http://i.imgur.com/wWzX9uB.png (Tweet about Fenix Web Server)